 What is a wash and go?

-A wash and go hairstyle is exactly as it suggests, washing your hair and allowing it to dry as is without having to style it into a particular style.
+A wash and go is simply a hairstyle that is exactly as it suggests, washing your hair and allowing it to dry as it wishes without having to style it into a particular style.

 Who would know that such an effortless look has so much work behind it?
 A natural would know, of course.

 What are the best wash and go products for natural hair?

 For a wash and go hairstyle, you want to choose products that are heavier and super-moisturizing.
 I layer on the products I use as do most naturals because they all serve different purposes.

 These are all the natural hair products I currently use and LOVE in my wash and go curly hair: Click on the links to check the current prices on Amazon for each product.

 - Avocado Oil to pre-poo (optional)